NAME

 Usage:

-midpoint(function_reference, start, end, steps=>30 );
+midpoint(function_reference, start, end, steps=>30);

 Usage:

-trapezoid(function_reference, start, end, steps=>30 );
+simpson(function_reference, start, end, steps=>30 );

 Implements the trapezoid rule using 30 intervals between 'start' and 'end'.
 The first three arguments are required.
 The final argument (number of steps) is optional and defaults to 30.